Featrix/opensource/src/python/docs/index.rst

 What can Featrix do?
 --------------------
+We want to make Featrix the easiest way to
+    1. explore a data set and uncover non-trivial relationships in it
+    2. build world-class predictive AI models for all developers

-We have big goals for Featrix: we want to make Featrix the easiest way to build world-class predictive AI models for all developers, and we also want to provide enough power and knobs for experts who feels they need to tune things just right for their situation.
+We want Featrix to enable any developer of modest skill level to build AI applications for classification, regression, recommendation, and clustering.
+And we want Featrix to have enough power and knobs for even the most sophisticated teams.

 We believe vector-based computing is the future and everything we do in Featrix is powered by vector-based embeddings that represent the original data.
-..  (not sure we need this sentence) We are building out exploratory data and specific applications.

 Data Linking